 Can I add custom fields to other sections of the WooCommerce product page?

-In the previous section, I showed you how to add custom fields to the short description on the WooCommerce product page.
+In the previous section, I showed you how to add custom fields to a table in the short description on the WooCommerce product page.
 This is a good option because most themes show the short description near the top of the page, under the product name and price.

 If you’d rather show custom fields elsewhere on the single product page, that’s absolutely fine.
 Simply add the product table shortcode to wherever you’d like to display the custom field values.
 For example, you could add it to the long product description instead.